Effect of Wigner rotation on estimating unitary-shift parameter of relativistic spin-1/2 particle: Introduction

-As for the model, we set up a specific model that describes a single spin-1/2 particle.
+As for the model, we set up a specific pure-state model that describes a single spin-1/2 particle.
 A parametric model is defined by a two-parameter unitary shift model.
 We next consider an observer moving at a constant velocity in one direction with respect to the rest frame.
-The moving observer then makes a measurement to estimate the parameters encoded in the state.
+The moving observer then makes a measurement to estimate the parameters encoded in the state without accessing the spin degree of freedom.
+Thus, our parameter model in the moving frame is given by the Wigner rotation followed by the partial trace over the spin.
 In our study, the parameters correspond to the expectation value for the position of the particle.
 We investigate how estimation accuracy for the moving observer changes as a function of the velocity.
 We evaluate the limits for the mean square error (MSE) upon estimating the expectation value of the position operator by the SLD Cram\'er-Rao (CR) bound.
 We obtain analytically how much the accuracy decreases as a function of the velocity of the moving observer.

 Before closing the introduction, let us briefly remark on the earlier works of estimation theory in the relativistic domain.
 A seminal paper~\cite{braunstein} triggers the study of the parameter estimation in the relativity domain.
 The result gives an insight into the quantum estimation theory in the relativistic domain.
 In their work, the authors derive an uncertainty relation based on the restriction provided by the Lorentz invariance.
 They do not consider the change in estimation accuracy or the uncertainty relation by the Lorentz transformation.
 The other instance of parameter estimation about a relativistic quantum state is known as relativistic quantum metrology~\cite{ahmadi2,ahmadi,tian,liu}.
 However, these studies do not address the question proposed in this paper.